La Unión Martí-Maceo: History

 The society was named after José Martí and Antonio Maceo Grajales, leaders in the Cuban War of Independence.

 Formation

 While El Club Nacional Cubano initially allowed members of any race, in late 1900 the club decided to exclude Black Cubans.
 Sarah McNamara writes that "Anglo political powerholders" forced this change.
+Many in Florida politics were bothered by the fluid and peaceful race-relations in Ybor City so the Florida state government pressured the city to enforce the Jim Crow laws.
 On October 26, 1900, twenty-four Afro-Cubans who were members of the club announced the formation of another organization, Los Libres Pensadores de Martí y Maceo.